 The Mercer US Pension Buyout Index (the “Index”) tracks the relationship between the accounting liability for retirees of a hypothetical defined benefit plan and two cost measures: the estimated cost of transferring the pension liabilities to an insurance company (i.e. a buyout) and the approximate total economic cost of retaining the obligations on the balance sheet.

-During January, as indicated by the Index, the cost of purchasing annuities from an insurer remained level at 108.5% of the accounting liability.
-The economic cost of maintaining the liability increased slightly, from 108.6% to 108.7% of the balance sheet liability.
+During February, as indicated by the Index, the average cost of purchasing annuities from an insurer decreased slightly from 108.5% to 108.4% of the accounting liability.
+The economic cost of maintaining the liability remained level at 108.7% of the balance sheet liability.

 Sign up to receive monthly email updates for the Pension Buyout Index